 (image credit Stephen Witherden – Medical Waste.
 Sous licence CC BY 2.0 via Wikimedia Commons)

-It’s no secret that the disposal of medical waste comes can be expensive.
+It’s no secret that the disposal of medical waste can be expensive.
 Costs continue to grow based on our aging population and an increase in health care services.
 For this reason, numerous institutions are in search of ways to save that do not compromise environmental laws.

 Luckily, there is a simple solution and it doesn’t require a financial investment.
 By properly classifying your facility’s medical waste, you can significantly conserve on expenditures.